forcepusher/forcepusher/README.md

 Models less than 26B are absolutely useless, don't hold your hopes high.
 Put `Think with attention to details, stop the thought at 10 paragraphs.` rule or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
-Quantize your vision .mmproj file to Q8_0 so you don't have to blind the model completely.
+Quantize your vision .mmproj files to Q8_0 so you don't have to blind the model completely.
 Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
 Never use Q8_0 KV Cache, it kills the tool calls because it introduces typos and lobotomizes the model.
 When short on memory, always disable Unified KV Cache and set Max Concurrent Prediction to 1.